Mushroom-Daemon/doks/content/street_cred/index.md

   robots: "" # custom robot tags (optional)
 ---

-Grammy award winning trumpeter, renowned educator, Senior Copywriter at Integro 212 business consultancy, and all around cool guy.
+James Blackwell is the Senior Copywriter at Integro 212.
+He's also a Grammy award winning trumpet player. he created the Kickass Copy Playbook for business and pleasure.